Adam Lewis (footballer): Newport County (loans)

+Morecambe

+Lewis was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.

 International career

 Lewis represented the England under-16 team against Scotland in the 2014 Victory Shield.
 He was a member of the squad that competed at the 2018 UEFA European Under-19 Championship and later that year made his debut for the under-20 team.